jdecourval/laval-simulator/doc/main.md

 **Description:**

-Logically left shift VAL by a number of bits indicated by the argument.
+Logically left shift VAL by number of bits indicated by the argument.
+Every bit of VAL is moved a given number of bit positions.
+The vacant bit-positions are filled with zeros.
+Does not preserve a number's sign bit, if applicable.

-#### RLS
+#### LSR
-Right logical shift
+Logical shift, right

 **Argument:** None